I Am a Bad Manager

 You think of an idea and your brain immediately goes: how do I prompt this?

 You set it off.
 Something decent comes back.
-That little hit of progress feels like dopamine.
+That little hit of progress feels like momentum.
 So you do it again.

-It's no longer coding or prototyping.
-It's an endless loop of turning thoughts into tasks.
+It stops being coding or prototyping.
+It becomes a loop of turning thoughts into tasks.

 And then it leaks.